March 10, 1933

 Local television producer Elmer Alley heard Emery on the radio (including announcing on the Grand Ole Opry from 1961 to 1964), liked his style, and thought he might work well on television.
 Emery’s first local show, the early morning Opry Almanac, began in 1963 on WSM-TV and featured Emery in front of a mock sink, as if in a kitchen having coffee and chatting with viewers.
 During these years, Emery was married to Grand Ole Opry star Skeeter Davis (1960-1964).

 “I’ve always tried to bring respect to country music.
-I’ll be very content if people can look on me and say, ‘He brought dignity to his craft.’”
+I’ll be very content if people can look on me and say, ‘He brought dignity to his craft.’”– Ralph Emery

 The Golden Years of Nashville Now

-Emery was tapped to serve as host of The Nashville Network’s flagship, primetime show, Nashville Now, from 1983 to 1993.
+Emery was tapped to serve as host of the Nashville Network’s flagship, primetime show, Nashville Now, from 1983 to 1993.
 The show brought new stars and country legends together for music and talk in a relaxed setting—just as Emery had done on his late-night radio show.
-Nashville Now raised Emery’s profile nationally, too.
-He was once voted Favorite Cable Personality in Cable Guide magazine.
+It raised Emery’s profile nationally, too: he was once voted Favorite Cable Personality in Cable Guide magazine.
 Longtime Emery friend Barbara Mandrell organized a televised all-star salute to Emery in 1990, during which seventy top country stars paid him tribute.

 Emery recounted the story of his life and career and shared stories of the many country stars and celebrities he has known in best-selling volumes beginning with Memories: The Autobiography of Ralph Emery (1991), which spent twenty-five weeks on the New York Times bestseller list.
 He followed with More Memories (1993), The View from Nashville (1998), and 50 Years Down a Country Road (2000).